How a farmer’s son became the Father of Submarine Warfare during the American Revolution.

 ReadIn 1704, when long distance travel was rare and roads crude, a Boston woman journeyed by horseback to New York City and recorded her views of Connecticut along the way.

-ReadOne of the most popular actresses of the 20th century, Katharine Hepburn was born to prominent parents in Hartford.
-She lived much of her later life in Old Saybrook.
+ReadOne of the most popular actresses of the 20th century, Katharine Hepburn was born in Hartford and lived much of her later life in Old Saybrook.

 ReadYale University has grown from the small “Collegiate School” founded in Saybrook in 1701 to one of the most prestigious universities in the world.